exclowd/sheldon/README.md

 * Runs all the commands

 ### Assumptions:
-* No Assumptions in input size.
+* No Assumptions in input_string size.
 * Multiline echo
 * Username is truncated to 100 digits
 * ~ expansion is supported in echo also, use quotes for character '~'